Olmsted Brothers Gardens

 The Olmsted Brothers, lead by stepbrothers John Charles Olmsted and Frederick Law Olmsted, Jr., designed many of Seattle's original parks a hundred years ago.
-They were also well-known for designing Central Park and Prospect Park in New York.
+Their father was well-known for designing Central Park and Prospect Park in New York City.

 The walled garden is entered through lovely 100 year old wood gates, and a walkway bordered with flowers and shrubs encircles the sunken garden.
 Steps in the front and back of the garden lead down into the sunken area.
 The central focus of the sunken garden is the reflecting pool, surrounded by a lush lawn.
 Many pieces of Thornewood's statuary are found in the garden.

 The Olmsteds planted wisteria, purple clematis, climbing hydrangea, and pillar roses in this formal English garden.

 In 1926, House Beautiful named the gardens one of the five most beautiful in America.
 It was also named the most beautiful garden in America by the Garden Club of America in 1930.
 The sunken garden has also been featured in a Smithsonian Heritage exhibit.